Japanese Track Faculty

 - Bachelor’s in Japanese Literature at Tokyo Kasei Gakuen

-I like to have a great time with my students and actually the students teach me something new every day.
+I like to have a great time with my students, and actually, the students teach me something new every day.
 That is the best thing about teaching for me.
-Everyone at TIS focuses on the students and on making this a good place for the students to learn.
-Thank you to the TIS community for everything - I really love teaching here!
+Everyone at ISP focuses on the students and on making this a good place for the students to learn.
+Thank you to the ISP community for everything – I really love teaching here!

 2nd/3rd Grade Teacher

 - From Kanagawa, Japan, as well as Peru, Brazil, and Singapore